 All throughout St. Louis locomotives needed somewhere to park, and the roundhouse, a type of structure almost entirely vanished from the region (except in East St. Louis, which you can see here and here) provided the much-needed space to store… Continue Reading

+Update: The roundhouse was demolished at some point after these photos were taken but before January of 2020.
 I tend to think of ruins as static beings, immutable and staying the same for decades.
-This obviously is far from the truth; abandoned buildings are in a constant state of kinetic change, as a recent visit to the roundhouse… Continue Reading
+This obviously is far from the… Continue Reading